 Most people would choose Lawn Doctor of Boston.
 Why?
 Well, it’s simple: they have a 4.7-star rating based on many reviews.
 The other businesses on the list clearly cannot compete with that, so they don’t appear as credible as Lawn Doctor of Boston.

 This simple experiment shows that online reviews play a critical role in businesses.
 A wide range of marketing surveys and studies back up this claim; for example, the 2017 Local Consumer Review Survey found the following:

 - 85 percent of online customers say they trust online reviews as much as recommendations from friends and family

 - 49 percent of online customers say they need at least a 4-star rating to choose a business

-- 30 percent say that if a business responds to online reviews, their perception of it will more likely to be positive.
+- Thirty percent say that if a business responds to online reviews, their perception of it will be more likely to be positive.

-As you can see, online reviews are important for online businesses than ever before.
-To get ahead of the competition, you absolutely have to get as many reviews as you can and use them to showcase how trustworthy and great your business really is.
+As you can see, online reviews are more essential for online businesses than ever.
+To get ahead of the competition, you have to get as many reviews as possible and use them to showcase how trustworthy and great your business is.

 Let’s see how it’s done.

 How to Get Positive Online Reviews

 If you want online reviews to work for you, you first have to ask for them.
 Of course, this implies that you’re asking for positive reviews.